-The Option 1 Modified alternative realigns the entry street from Stonehaven Drive to limit steep grades and turns, and reduce biological impacts and grading quantities.
-The access would include a lengthened bridge with a more direct orientation into the gated project entry on a wider road.
+The Option 1 Modified alternative realigns the entry street from Stonehaven Drive to limit steep grades, and turns, and reduce biological impacts and grading quantities.
+The access would include includes a lengthened bridge with a more direct orientation into the gated project entry on a wider road.
+The length of the main access road would be decreased by 0.24 mile from 0.76 mile to 0.52 mile.
+Natural open space on-site would be increased by 8.94 acres.
 In addition, the connection point of emergency access would be relocated northeasterly in order to further separate the main project entry from the emergency access.
-The emergency access would originate from the same location as Option 1 along an access easement through the adjacent Property owned by the Richards Trust behind lots 1-30 and connecting to Esperanza Hills Parkway closer to the Orange County Fire Authority (OCFA) Emergency Fire Staging Area.
-The emergency access road would also provide a separate connection point to Esperanza Hills Parkway southerly of the gated entrance, resulting in a secondary emergency connection for use at the discretion of OCFA.
+The emergency access would originate from the same location as Option 1 along an access easement through the adjacent Propertyproperty owned by the Richards Trust behind lots 1 304 through 18 and connecting to Esperanza Hills Parkway closer to the Orange County Fire Authority (OCFA) Emergency Fire Staging Area.
+The emergency access road would also provide a separate connection point to Esperanza Hills Parkway southerly of the gated entrance Via Del Agua/Stonehaven Drive, resulting in a secondary emergency connection for use at the discretion of OCFA.
 All legal entitlements for access to public roads are in place.

-In support of the determination by the County, as Lead Agency, that a subsequent or supplemental EIR is not required to implement the proposed Option 1 Modified access alternative, following is a consistency analysis based on Public Resources Code Section 21166 and CEQA Guidelines Section 15162, as required by the Orange County CEQA Manual, Section IX.
+In support of the determination by the County, as Lead Agency, that a subsequent or supplemental EIR is not required to implement the proposed Option 1 Modified access alternative, following is a consistency an analysis based on Public Resources Code Section 21166 and CEQA Guidelines Section 15162, as required by the Orange County CEQA Manual, Appendix Section IX.
 The referenced Sections are included in their entirety below.

 Public Resources Code (PRC) Section 21166.
-Lead agency prohibition to require subsequent reports for a certified project unless specific events.
+Lead agency prohibition to require subsequent reports for a certified project unless specific events occurs.